 Focal lengths can be a strange concept when your first start out in photography.
 Those seemingly arbitrary numbers labeled on a lens, usually in millimeters, may seem arbitrary, but they do have a lot of meaning behind them.
-Once you learn the principles behind focal length, the information can teach you on a number of levels from how wide-angle or zoomed in your image will look to shutter speed and what the effects of each focal lengths are on an image.
+Once you learn the principles behind focal length, the information can teach you on a number of levels from how wide-angle or zoomed in your image will look to shutter speed and what the effects of each length are on an image.

 What Is Focal Length?

 From a technical standpoint, focal length is the distance from the point where light converges in a lens to the image sensor or film plane.
 This affects how wide-angle or zoomed the subject looks.

-The smaller the number in millimeters means a shorter the focal length, and larger the number in millimeters means a longer the focal length, For example, at 24mm, an image looks wide-angle and less zoomed in, while at 200mm, the image looks more zoomed in.
-Wide-angle = smaller numbers, zoomed in = bigger numbers.
+The smaller the number in millimeters means shorter the focal length, and larger the number in millimeters means longer the focal length.
+For example, at 24mm, an image looks wide-angle and less zoomed in, while at 200mm, the image looks more zoomed in.

 As the numbers change, the angle of view changes.
 That is why this focal length is always quoted with a lens.
 For example, an 8mm lens or a fisheye lens can have a nearly 180-degree angle of view, while in a 400mm lens, the viewing angle is much more narrow.